-The school policy is available here: RSE Policy April 21 Page | 11 If you have any questions, please do not hesitate to contact your child's teacher or Mr White who currently coordinates RSE provision throughout the school.
+If you have any questions, please do not hesitate to contact your child's teacher or Mr White who currently coordinates RSE provision throughout the school.

-6.3 ENGLISH
+7.3 ENGLISH

 English is an integral and fundamental component of the whole Primary Curriculum.
 A good literacy education is pivotal for all learning in every curriculum area.
-Developing good communication skills are at the core of our English curriculum and ensure that children can function effectively in everyday life.
+Developing good communication skills are at the core of our English curriculum and ensure that children are able to function effectively in everyday life.